Family private health insurance policies

 Combined family hospital & extras cover

 If you want to take out both hospital and extras cover for your family, you can do so through a combined policy.
-Some insurers may allow you to mix and match different hospital and extras policies to help meet your family’s needs.
+Some insurers may allow you to mix and match different hospital and extras policies to help meet your family’s unique needs.

 What are some possible benefits of family health insurance?